• The Main Building of Sacred Heart Schools

 • Advanced Filmmaking

 This advanced course provides students an opportunity to extend their foundation in filmmaking into a maturing, insightful and critically astute practice.
-Students will have the space to go in-depth developing original concepts in documentary, fictional narrative, experimental and personal expression.
+Students will have the space to go in-depth, developing original concepts in documentary, fictional narrative, experimental and personal expression.
 The aim of this course is to provide students the structure and technical support to produce film works with more thoughtfulness and deeper impact.
 Intermediate production and editing techniques will be provided based on creative goals of students.
 Students will learn extended practices for pre-production research, writing treatments, storyboarding, interview techniques, image composition, use of cameras and lighting equipment, and editing video and sound for final display and distribution, all depending on individual creative goals.
 Class time will be used primarily for demos, film screenings, group critique and editing on personal laptops.
 Students spend regular time outside class filming and editing projects.
 Class projects may include genre narratives, poetic/expressive pieces, documentary, interview-based features, music videos, PSA or advocacy, or animation.
+This course receives the .5 UC “F” requirement per semester and can be repeated.

 Prerequisite: